 - Smell Inhale the scent of wildflowers or daisies in the garden.
 Experience the aroma of fertile earth, the beach or the bush, or the coolness of air after a storm.

 - Sight Observe the magic of sunset, sunrise, or rainbows; the moon shining across a bay or a field; the many shades of green and brown in the forest, woodland, or bushland.
-Notice the enormous diversity of color, texture, and shape in nature.
+Notice the enormous diversity of colour, texture, and shape in nature.

 Key: Get a hobby or pastime that speaks heaps about your inner nature.